Rohitsah12/DrawingBoardapp/readme.md

 - **Modern UI**: Enjoy a polished interface with rounded buttons, gradients, and smooth animations.

 ## How to Use
-1. Open the application in your browser: [Drawing Board App](https://drawing-boardapp.vercel.app/).
+1. Open the application in your browser: [Drawing Board](https://drawing-boardapp.vercel.app/).
 2. Use the toolbar at the top to select tools and customize your drawing experience:
     - Click the **Pencil** button to start drawing.
     - Select the **Eraser** to remove parts of your drawing.